abusufiyanbelif/bmsssolapur-v2/src/PROJECT_LOG.md

 ## Guiding Principles

 - **Interactive Dashboards**: All dashboard cards and metrics should be clickable links that navigate the user to a relevant, pre-filtered view of the underlying data.
 This makes the dashboard an interactive entry point for data exploration and management, not just a static display.
+- **Robust Error Handling & User Feedback**: The system must provide clear, specific, and actionable feedback for errors.
+    - **No Generic Errors**: Avoid vague messages like "An error occurred."
+Instead, propagate and display the specific error message from the server (e.g., "Duplicate transaction ID found").
+    - **UI Feedback**: Invalid form fields should be clearly highlighted (e.g., red border/label) with an inline message explaining the requirement.
+    - **Actionable Guidance**: When possible, errors should guide the user toward a solution (e.g., "A user with this email already exists.
+Please try logging in.").
+    - **Developer-Friendly Logging**: Server-side logs must contain sufficient context to facilitate Root Cause Analysis (RCA) and debugging.

 ---